Can Ergonomic Hazards Exist In All Work Environments

 Why It Matters / Why People Care

 When ergonomic hazards go unnoticed, small discomforts become chronic.
-Plus, a little wrist tweak turns into carpal tunnel.
+So productivity drops.
 A stiff shoulder becomes a rotator cuff issue.
 In practice, the cost isn't only medical.
-Productivity drops.
 People quit.
+Plus, a little wrist tweak turns into carpal tunnel.
 Teams lose institutional knowledge because someone couldn't keep doing a job that quietly wore them down.

 Turns out, even "low risk" environments carry real risk.
-Worth adding: they'll tell you about foot pain and lower back strain.
-Also, a museum guard standing in one spot for hours?
-Neck issues within months.
+Still, a museum guard standing in one spot for hours?
+They'll tell you about foot pain and lower back strain.
 A remote writer at a kitchen table?
+Day to day, neck issues within months.
 The environment doesn't have to be dangerous to be harmful — it just has to be unexamined.

 And here's what most people miss: ergonomic problems are sneaky.
-Consider this: they don't announce themselves.
+But they don't announce themselves.
 They accumulate.

 How It Works (or How to Do It)